kevleyski/SDL/docs/README-migration.md

 * SDL_SetColorKey() => SDL_SetSurfaceColorKey()
 * SDL_UpperBlit() => SDL_BlitSurface()
 * SDL_UpperBlitScaled() => SDL_BlitSurfaceScaled()

+The following symbols have been removed:
+* SDL_SWSURFACE

 The following functions have been removed:
 * SDL_GetYUVConversionMode()